kyma-project/busola/docs/extensibility/resources.md

 - **scope** - either `namespace` or `cluster`.
 Defaults to `cluster`.
 - **path** - path fragment for this resource used in the URL.
 Defaults to pluralized lowercase **kind**.
 Used to provide an alternative URL to avoid conflicts with other resources.
 - **defaultPlaceholder** - to be shown in place of empty resource leaves.
 Overridden by the widget-level **placeholder**.
 Defaults to `-`.
 - **description** - displays a custom description on the resource list page.
 It can contain links.
-If the translation section has a translation entry with the ID that is the same as the **description** string, the translation is used.
+If the `translations` section has a translation entry with the ID that is the same as the **description** string, the translation is used.
 - **disableCreate** - either `true` or `false`.
 Defaults to `false`.

 ### Example